latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 URI and produce a PEM file that references it.
 Note that storing PINs within these PEM files is not secure.
 These files are not encrypted.

-The follwing command can be used to list all keys on a token and print their identifying URI:
+The following command can be used to list all keys on a token and print their identifying URI:

     openssl storeutl -keys -text pkcs11: